A Family Genealogy of

 Variations in Spelling:

 Down through the ages our surname has had numerous variations in spelling.
 My grandfather told me one story that his grandfather decided there were more than one Cobb so the name should have an "s" added to make it plural.
-We will follow Mike Cobb's format:
+We will follow the following format:

 • The early British born generations are spelled COBBES.